 - Splash—Displays content on the splash screen.

 - Summary—Dynamically summarizes numeric attributes for features based on the map extent.

 - Swipe—Shows a portion of a layer or layers on top of the map.

 - Time Slider—Visualizes content within a map that contains time-aware layers.

 - Zoom Slider—Provides interactive zoom controls in the map display.

 In-panel widgets are available to the widget controllers and can be added to your app.
 By default, they are contained by a controller.
-Depending on which theme you choose, they may show in the upper right corner of the app with the header controller in a Foldable theme or on the left side of the app with the side controller in the Tab theme.
+Depending on which theme you choose, they may appear in the upper right corner of the app with the header controller (such as in the Foldable theme) or on the left side of the app with the side controller (such as in the Tab theme).

 Each in-panel widget requires user interactions on the panel.
 The following is a list of in-panel widgets: